Backbase/project-golden-samples/development/docker-compose/readme.md

 docker compose --profile=bootstrap up -d
 ```

-> **Heads up**: The image `harbor.backbase.eu/development/employee-web-app-essentials` is not publicly available, you can [build it](../images/employee-web-app-essentials/README.md) or pull it from Harbor using the VPN.
+> **Heads up**: The images `harbor.backbase.eu/development/employee-web-app-essentials` and `harbor.backbase.eu/development/retail-banking-app-usa` are not publicly available, you can [build them](../images/README.md) or pull them from Harbor using the VPN.

 ### Useful commands
 - Check logs: